robertjshirts/GUI-Calculator/README.md

 7. ```Ans```
 8. ```=``` *(displays 5)*

-All of the buttons also print the command to the ocnsole, so you can see a basic history of commands (not answers though)
+All of the buttons also print the command to the console, so you can see a basic history of commands (not answers though)

 If there are any questions, comments, or constructive criticism feel free to reach out :)